Create a Website Account - Manage notification subscriptions, save form progress and more.

 The Lumpkin County Sheriff's Office: 385 East Main Street, Dahlonega, GA 30533

-Once you arrive at the Lumpkin County Sheriff's Office Lobby, please let a Sheriff's Office Employee know that you need a criminal history ran and a form will be provided for you to fill out.
+Once you arrive at the Lumpkin County Sheriff's Office Lobby, let a Sheriff's Office Employee know that you need a criminal history ran.
+A form will be provided for you to fill out.
 Fill out the form in its entirety and return it to a Sheriff's Office employee along with your ID, proof of residence, work or school and payment (exact change required).

 No, criminal histories will only be provided during office hours.

 The connection fee is an administrative fee that covers costs associated with sending a field representative to your residence or business for reading and/or connecting service and the administrative time required to process the application.

 Lumpkin County Water and Sewerage Authority’s hours are as follows:Monday through Friday8:30 a.m. to 4:30 p.m.Closed for Lunch1 to 2 p.m.